Modula vs Envira Gallery – Which Is The Best WordPress Gallery Plugin?

 When you create a gallery with Modula, you’ll see an interface that looks a lot like the classic WordPress content editor.

-Once you’re happy with your gallery, you can embed your gallery using a shortcode or block.
-One nice thing about the embeds is that you get two options:
+Once you’re happy with your gallery, you can embed it using a shortcode or block.
+One nice thing about the embeds is you get two options:

 - You can embed the gallery directly.